'48 by James Herbert

 - Finished reading it on August 31, 2006

 - I am a big fan of Wilson's work but this wasn't one of my favorites.
 It was a solid book and enjoyable and worth reading, but there were a few things that he did which detracted from the enjoyment of the novel.
 The story follows Dr. Will Burleigh as he learns to deal with an incurable throat cancer.
 His diagnosis: death within months if not sooner.
 After pursuing more traditional medicine, with a highly skeptical mind Dr. Burleigh turns to alternative medicine.
 With nothing to lose and wanting to at least give it a try, he follows Maya Quennell as she takes him in search of good health in an area that Maya calls Mesoamerica, an region between the Yucatan Peninsula and the Pacific Ocean.
 I won't give away his journey or his final fate but Maya was one of the reasons I was disappointed with the book.
-During their trip to Mesoamerica, she keeps spouting off about how societies have crumbled and things fallen apart because people stopped worshipping female gods in favor of male gods.
+During their trip to Mesoamerica, she keeps spouting off about how societies have crumbled and things fallen apart because people stopped worshiping female gods in favor of male gods.
 Plus she kept talking about how the Mayan people lost their culture.
 Rather than the character coming across as fanatic or interesting or troubled, it struck me more as Wilson trying to get his political view across.
 It was more tastefully done than what John Grisham or Dean Koontz has done but it still rubbed me the wrong way.
 If you can look past that aspect of the novel, it was pretty good.
 Not his best stuff but better than others out there.

 Fight Club by Chuck Palahniuk